 AI in Research: from Annotators to Assistants and Agents

-The seminar series will continue in the autumn.
-In the autumn semester, we will meet every first Monday of the month (16:00-17:30).
+The seminar series will continue in September.
+In the autumn semester, we will meet every first Monday of the month at 16:00-17:30 at Jakobi 2-114 and Zoom.